Fleet Policies and Procedures

 - Improve with drivers and fleet coordinators.
 Institute regular communications such as regular meetings, written memos or newsletters to keep agency drivers and departmental fleet coordinators informed of changes to fleet practices, policies and procedures.
 Provide information that drivers and those with vehicle responsibilities can use to improve safety, save money or efficiently use present resources.

 - Provide a vehicle use manual with each vehicle.
-This should be an agency-specific manual that includes:
+This should be an agency-specific

 - proof of insurance statement;